NVB9ALT/Realism-pack./README.md

 NOTE: You must be in a carrier-capable aircraft for the catapults to work (i.e. it needs a tailhook). </br>
 *TUTORIAL:* https://www.youtube.com/watch?v=XWT7eGtNRl8 </br>

-You will notice a few new settings in the options panel.
-They are on by default.</br>

 *How to use the clickable cockpits*</br>
 For throttles, click on the throttle and hold until the throttle is at the desired position.
 At the max and idle settings, a detent keeps the lever in position for half a second so that setting max or idle thrust is slightly easier.
 For anything else, click and hold for half a second.
 Try not to click and hold for more than half a second, because that would trigger the switch twice.<br>